 Fifty, not Frumpy was a fun way to share my passion for style and my attempts to create outfits which are appropriate for those of us who are enjoying our second fifty years of life.
 When I started to blog, I had recently lost more than forty pounds and was in the process of buying a new wardrobe when I discovered it wasn’t as easy or as much fun as you might think.

 Mr. Mickey is my adventure partner and an integral part of my life and thus my blogging experience.
-We have been dating for more than eleven years.
+We have been dating for more than twelve years.
 He is my photographer and my inspiration for living a full and elegant life.
 He usually plans our outings and wants to take pictures of everything we do to share with you.
 He is very proud of this project and enjoys sharing every date with you here on the blog.
-We love to meet you when we are out and about.
-Please always come up and tell us who you are if you happen to see us on one of our adventures.

 My career in the fashion industry began in 1976, working part-time in the Visual Merchandise Department at Parks Belk.
 Within a year, I was promoted to the Visual Merchandise Manager of three Parks Belk Department Stores.
 After serving four years in the United States Navy, I held the position of Corporate Director of eight Cosmetic Departments for Rices Nachman’s Department Stores as well as the District Manager of a chain of boutiques.

-The company I own now evolved from being a professional boutique jewelry designer for more than ten years.
+The company I currently own evolved from being a professional boutique jewelry designer for more than ten years.
 As the President of Vintage Jewelry Supplies Company, I must know current trends in fashion and buy what is needed to fit those trends months in advance.
 As the editor of the blog Fifty, not Frumpy and now Susan After 60, I share tips, trends and wardrobe ideas for women of all ages but especially those who like me, become fashion challenged over the years.
-After a few years working non-stop or devoting our lives to children or aging parents, we often lose touch with style.
+After working non-stop or devoting our lives to children or aging parents, we may lose touch with our style.
+Fashion is what you buy.
+Style is what you do with it.
+The way we present ourselves is unspoken communication.
+I want my style to convey that I am a professional woman with an awareness of trends while remaining appropriate, approachable and engaging.

-Full disclosure: If you visit the links in advertisements at the footer of this blog I will earn a small commission on your purchase from those companies.
-If you would like to contact me about planning or attending my speaking engagements or other work, you may reach me through the Contact tab above.
+Full disclosure: If you visit the links in the text of some posts or the advertisements in the footer of this blog I will earn a small commission on your purchase from those companies.
+I do not do product reviews, collaborations or guests posts.